parkchamchi/DepthViewer/README.md

 ### WIP
 - Native DPT models support (The ONNX one implemented now is much less accurate than the official PyTorch one)
 - VR controllers support [(See here)](https://github.com/parkchamchi/UnityVRControllerTest)
+- Support for the servers that send both the image file and the depthmap

 ## Building
 The Unity Editor version used: `2021.3.10f1`